jedi-academy/learn-4711/data/assignments/assignment2.md

 <div class="alert alert-success">
 Refer to the "online" [PRC API Guide](http://umbrella.jlparry.com/help) for the most proper and most recently updated API guide for the umbrella server!

+I have updated the relevant references in this document to reflect the changes.
 </div>

 ##Assignment Overview & Goals